 If you are going to use beef, cook it separately.
 To prepare the meat, cut it into smaller pieces, add some salt and pepper and boil till tender.
 This will take about 30 - 40 minutes.

 I did not include the time to make the beef because it is optional, and you need to have it already prepared if you want to add it.

 Chop the onions and tomatoes and set aside.
 Chop the collard greens and wash in a colander under running water.

 Sauté onions in olive oil on medium heat.
 When translucent, add the chopped tomatoes and stir for about 2 minutes.

-Add all your spices – cayenne pepper, bouillon, salt, and black pepper.
-If you will use beef or any other protein, add it now and stir.
+Add all your spices - cayenne pepper, bouillon, salt, and black pepper.
+If you want to use beef or any other protein, add it now and stir.